Chapter 8 Advising Travelers with Specific Needs

-- According to the Advisory Committee on Immunization Practices recommendations, Japanese encephalitis vaccine is recommended for travelers who plan to reside in endemic areas or who plan to visit ≥1 month during the virus transmission season (see Chapter 3, Japanese Encephalitis).
+- Japanese encephalitis is associated with longer stays in endemic areas, and the vaccine is recommended for travelers who plan to reside in endemic areas or travel for ≥1 month to endemic areas, or travelers anticipating outdoor activities in endemic areas after dusk (see Chapter 3, Japanese Encephalitis).

-- Yellow fever vaccine should be considered for travelers who will be staying in an endemic area or a country with a vaccine requirement, or who may be traveling to one.
+- Numerous unvaccinated Chinese expatriates have recently fallen ill from yellow fever while working in Angola, illustrating the importance of yellow fever vaccination for travelers who will be staying in an endemic area or a country with a vaccine requirement.

 In addition to the intended destination, consider disease risk in surrounding areas, since long-term travelers may be likely to travel locally.
 For example, a short-term traveler to Seoul would not be considered at risk for Japanese encephalitis, but an expatriate living in Seoul may have opportunities to visit the Korean countryside or other areas in Asia where he or she could be exposed.